 The British Mountaineering Council You will need to join the BMC to claim insurance from them, but the insurance is cheap and comprehensive and there are lots of benefits if becoming a member.
 (This includes discounts in many outdoor/camping and trekking shops.
 Insurance for Kilimanjaro currently comes under their ‘Alpine & Ski’ cover.

 US insurance providers for Kilimanjaro

-Insurers in the States seem to change rapidly – the ones we listed in the last edition of the book are on the whole no longer offering insurance for Kilimanjaro.
+Insurers in the States seem to change rapidly.
+Many of the ones we listed in the last edition of the guide book are no longer offering insurance for Kilimanjaro.
 Matters are further complicated by the fact that the insurance offered by companies can vary from state to state.
-We have had clients who have told us that while they were able to buy insurance with one company, their friend was unable to do so from that same company because they lived in another state!
+In the past climbers have told us that they were able to buy insurance with one company.
+But when their friend tried he was unable to do so because he lived in another state!
 So do be careful who you book your insurance with.
 And it’s even more important to remember to read the small-print and go through the contract thoroughly.